pieterhap/touchberry_pi/README.md

 Be sure to change the ip address in the touchberry.cpp file to the ip address used by the Thumper.

 Before you can use it you have to compile everything.
-To do so we first have to copy the entire folder to the Raspberry Pi using this command:
+To do so you first have to copy the entire folder to the Raspberry Pi using this command:

 > scp -r touchberry_pi pi@ip-address:~

 the ip address has to be changed to the ip address of the Raspberry Pi.

-After that cd into the touchberry_pi folder and because of the Makefile included in this project the program can be easily compiled using this command:
+After that cd into the touchberry_pi folder on the Raspberry Pi and because of the Makefile included in this project the program can be easily compiled using this command:

 > make